sametcopur/ruleopt/docs/source/explainer_doc.md

 ## Conclusion

-This example shows how to classify the Iris dataset using `RUGClassifier` and analyze the resulting rules using the `Explainer`.
+This example shows how to classify the Iris dataset using `RUGClassifier` and analyzes the resulting rules using the `Explainer`.
 For more information on `ruleopt` and its features, visit the official documentation.